phalcon/documentation/docs/filter-filter.md

 Sanitizing content can be achieved using the [Phalcon\Filter\Filter][filter-filter] and [Phalcon\Filter\FilterFactory][filter-filterfactory] classes.

 ## FilterFactory
 This component creates a new locator with predefined filters attached to it.
-Each filter is lazy loaded for maximum performance.
+Each filter is lazy-loaded for maximum performance.
 To instantiate the factory and retrieve the [Phalcon\Filter\Filter][filter-filter] with the preset sanitizers you need to call `newInstance()`

 ```php
 <?php